Kinto/kinto-http.py/README.rst

 ======

-Giving specific permissions to specific users can be handy sometimes, but quickly becomes a pain to maintain if many permissions needs to be given to different set of people.
+Giving specific permissions to specific users can be handy sometimes, but quickly becomes a pain to maintain if many permissions need to be given to different sets of people.

 In order to handle this better, Kinto has a concept of groups.
 Groups represent a set of individuals, described by a name.
 Individuals can then be added and